 - Disney Villain Death: The royal dog walker who pursues the holy family throughout the movie falls to his death off a cliff.

 - HeelFace Turn: The hunter's dogs Rufus and Thaddeus, after Bo saves them from falling to their death with their master (who had let go of them before he fell).

 - Human Ladder: The camels do this a number of times while theyre at the palace.

 - Huge Rider, Tiny Mount: When the camels first encounter the guard dogs, they bark at them to make them pile up on each other.
-Cyrus hops onto Debra, and Felix climbs onto the top of the stack.
-Naturally, Debra loses her footing and topples over, especially since Cyrus is much bigger than her.
+Cyrus hops onto Deborah, and Felix climbs onto the top of the stack.
+Naturally, Deborah loses her footing and topples over, especially since Cyrus is much bigger than her.

 - Let's Get Dangerous!: Bo, preparing to face down a pair of angry dogs determined to get to the holy family.

 - Bo: "If you want them, you'll have to go through me!"

 - Lighter and Softer: Most of the "adult" scenes from the Bible passages are toned down.
 The birth uses Scenery Censor and cuts away to the fight between Bo and the "royal dog master."
 Later, one of the end credit backgrounds shows the family travelling to Egypt.
 (For the reason, check the Bible passage.)